Nadler Makes a Late Stand Against the Cooper/Tasini Juggernaut

 So while Jon Cooper continues to mull a last-gasp primary challenge to Ms. Gillibrand, the junior senator has quietly snagged 17 of the state’s 27 House members, and, of course, she has the considerable backing of New York’s towering senior senator, Charles Schumer.

 Who isn’t on board?
-One-time challengers Carolyn McCarthy, Carolyn Maloney, and Steve Israel.
+One-time challengers Carolyn Mccarthy, Carolyn Maloney, and Steve Israel.

 Mr. Cooper has tentatively scheduled a press conference for tomorrow to announce whether he’ll seek the nomination.
 And labor activist Jonathan Tasini, who challenged Hillary Clinton in 2006, is already raising money, with the help of Richard Dreyfuss.